sauravdosi/sauravdosi.github.io/_projects/1_project.md

 Their approach demonstrated exceptional robustness, tested on 26 diverse household objects and further validated through user studies.

 #### 3.3.
 Learning to Grasp Dynamically
-Wu's work~\cite{wu2022grasparl} took a different angle by introducing an adversarial reinforcement learning framework called GraspARL.
+[Wu's work](https://arxiv.org/pdf/2203.02119) took a different angle by introducing an adversarial reinforcement learning framework called GraspARL.
 This method frames the dynamic grasping challenge as a "move-and-grasp" game, where:

 - The robot attempts to grasp the object.
 - An adversarial mover tries to escape, simulating complex, unpredictable trajectories.